Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 peaceful Sidhe to war, and they haev invaded the defenseless Camelot.
 *How does King Arthur react to the news of the invasion?*

-- Ignoring the world:
+- Innocence:
+    - King Arthur knows of the peaceful ways of the Sidhe.
+He refuses to believe that such innocent, fun-loving creatures would hurt Camelot in any way.
+In fact, he would rather believes that either the messenger is a liar, or that the characters are conspiring with Medraut and against him.
     - King Arthur was wounded during the battle.
 He's lying unconscious in his tent, and none of the healers was able to wake him up.
     - The spies of Sir Medraut managed to intercept the messenger and the message.
         King Arthur knows nothing of the invasion, but Sir Medraut does and will act upon this piece of information.
 You probably want to draw a second card to find out what Sir Medraut is planning.
-- Innocence:
+- Sin:
-    - King Arthur knows of the peaceful ways of the Sidhe.
-He refuses to believe that such innocent, fun-loving creatures would hurt Camelot in any way.
-In fact, he would rather believes that either the messenger is a liar, or that the characters are conspiring with Medraut and against him.
     - As the messenger arrived to the encampment of King Arthur's army, what he saw was anything but an army.
 Naked soldiers everywhere, enjoying the summer, the fruits and each other's flesh.
 The messenger fled this cursed place and returned